Kitchen Organics Service

 Each household is entitled to an annual supply of compostable bags to go in their caddy.

-The liners used in the caddy must be 100% compostable, please only use certified Australian Standard AS473 compostable liners.
+The liners used in the caddy must be 100% compostable, please only use certified Australian Standard AS4736 or AS5810 compostable liners.
+Look for the symbols below.

 Don’t waste your rates - $395,000 annually could be saved in landfill costs!